Madhav-AK/whatsapp-inference-gen/README.md

 ## Side notes

 - Whatsapp changes export formats randomly.
 - This code works for exports made on 13th July 2025, but I cannot guarantee its functioning in the future
+- Also the export format might be different for Android and iOS, so if this doesn't work for you, I'm sorry in advance